concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="v550-note-3" href="#v550-note-3">:link:</a></sup></sub> feature

-In the past, owners of the `main` team had permission to modify the auth configuration for other teams in the same cluster.
-Now, owners of the `main` team also have full control over pipelines, jobs, resources, builds, etc for all teams #4238.
+In the past, [admins](https://concourse-ci.org/user-roles.html#concourse-admin) (owners of the `main` team) had permission to modify the auth configuration for other teams in the same cluster.
+Now, admins also have full control over pipelines, jobs, resources, builds, etc for all teams #4238.

 #### <sub><sup><a name="v550-note-4" href="#v550-note-4">:link:</a></sup></sub> feature
 We noticed after #4058 (where build steps are collapsed by default) that it wasn't very easy to see failing steps.